DeterminateSystems/riff/ARCHITECTURE.md

 while exposing very little of Nix to users.
 If you want to know more about how to *use* Riff, we recommend consulting the project [README].

-## Language support

 At the moment, Riff supports [Rust] projects.
 We intend to provide support for additional languages in the future, so stay tuned for updates from us.

 ## How Riff uses Nix flakes

-[Flakes][flake] are an opt-in experimental feature for Nix that enable you to encapsulate your Nix dependencies and outputs&mdash;packages, dev environments, libraries, and more&mdash;in a standardized and declarative way.
+[Flakes][flake] are an experimental, opt-in feature for Nix that enable you to encapsulate your Nix dependencies and outputs&mdash;packages, dev environments, libraries, and more&mdash;in a standardized and declarative way.

 Riff uses an internal [template] to generate a [`flake.nix`][flake] file tailored to the specific needs of your Rust project.
-To build that `flake.nix`, Riff [traverses your Rust project's dependency graph](#package-metadata), using the [`cargo metadata`][cargo metadata] command, and supplies the necessary external dependencies to the shell's `buildInputs` (the list of packages that are included in the Nix shell environment).
+To build that `flake.nix`, Riff traverses your Rust project's dependency graph, using the [`cargo metadata`][cargo metadata] command, and supplies the necessary external dependencies to the shell's `buildInputs` (the list of packages that are included in the Nix shell environment).

 Once Riff has generated its internal flake, the `riff shell` command essentially wraps the [`nix develop`][nix develop] command while `riff run` wraps `nix develop --command`.
-The `flake.nix` file itself, however, isn't written to disk and thus doesn't end up in your project directory.
+The `flake.nix` file itself, however, is written to a temporary directory and thus doesn't end up in your project directory.

 ## How Riff handles dependencies